laustindasauce/gshare/docs/docs/development/architecture.md

 ### Web App

 The web app is written in [TypeScript](https://www.typescriptlang.org/) and uses the [Next.js](https://nextjs.org/) framework along with [Material UI](https://mui.com/material-ui/getting-started/) as a component library.
+Additionally, we are using [PNPM](https://pnpm.io/) as our package manager.

 ## Server